UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 * Sox 1.2.7 (only for preprocessing datasets)

 ## Introduction
-Recent progress in intelligent home assitant devices such as Google Home and Amazon Alexa is changing people's daily lives and allows users to interact with their home devices in a smarter and more convenient.
-Such devices are integrated with speech recognition models mostly based on Deep Learning Neural Networks to recoginize users' voice commands.
+Recent progress in intelligent home assistant devices such as Google Home and Amazon Alexa is changing people's daily lives and allows users to interact with their home devices in a smarter and more convenient.
+Such devices are integrated with speech recognition models mostly based on Deep Learning Neural Networks to recognize users' voice commands.
-The advantage of using Deep Learning Models is their higher accuracy on recoginizing users' commands correctly than traditional machine learning algorithms.
-However, such devices bring new security concerns since they are operating users' private home devices and transimitting sensitive data and information about users' private personal lives.
+The advantage of using Deep Learning Models is their higher accuracy on recognizing users' commands correctly than traditional machine learning algorithms.
+However, such devices bring new security concerns since they are operating users' private home devices and transmitting sensitive data and information about users' private personal lives.
 Vulnerabilities of these devices may be exploited and used to cause users' property loss.

 ### Problem Statement
 ------
-Recent research has shown that deep learning models are easy to be fooled by attackers to perform untargeted or even targeted attacks by generating adversarial exampes to produce wrong recognized commands and to actuate users' home devices in unwanted ways.
+Recent research has shown that deep learning models are easy to be fooled by attackers to perform untargeted or even targeted attacks by generating adversarial examples to produce wrong recognized commands and to actuate users' home devices in unwanted ways.
 Moustafa Alzantot[1] and Nicholas Carlini[2] have demonstrated the vulnerabilities of such speech recognition models by generating adversarial examples to perform targeted attacks with high successful rates.
-Notice in [1], the author is performing black-box attacks without knowing the details about the recognition neural network whereas in [2], the attack is performed in white-box attacks leveraging the sturcture and details about the network.
+Notice in [1], the author is performing black-box attacks without knowing the details about the recognition neural network whereas in [2], the attack is performed in white-box attacks leveraging the structure and details about the network.
 However, they achieved the research-purpose attacks by deploying adversarial example files into the home assistant devices, but in practical attacks, over-the-air attacks are more realistic to perform since the attackers may not have